PhilippMayr/Bibliometric-enhanced-IR_Bibliography/README.md

 # Bibliometric-enhanced-IR Bibliography
 Here we collect bibtex files which make up the "Bibliographies of the Bibliometric-enhanced Information Retrieval" (BIR) workshops and related other workshops and special issues.
-All workshop papers are freely available in full text via CEUR workshop proceedings.
+All workshop papers are freely available in full text via CEUR or other workshop proceedings.

 ## Workshops

 * BIR - Bibliometric-enhanced Information Retrieval (ECIR 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021)
 * CLBIB - Computational Linguistics and Bibliometrics (ISSI 2015, 2017)
 * BIRNDL - Bibliometric-enhanced Information Retrieval and Natural Language Processing for Digital Libraries (JCDL 2016), (SIGIR 2017, 2018, 2019)
-* SDP - Workshop on Scholarly Document Processing (EMNLP 2020)
+* SDP - Workshop on Scholarly Document Processing (EMNLP 2020), (NAACL 2021)

 ## Special Issues